ahopgood/ahopgood.github.io/_drafts/2021-07-29-testing-mdc-logging.markdown

 ## Adding to the MDC
+For reference the stack I'm using consists of:
+* Spring boot
+* Logback
+* SLF4J

 MDC identifiers can be added at **any** point in a request's lifecycle through a system, I wanted a way to verify that the correct information was being added at the points I expected.

-MDC values are stored in a map, they are added via static calls on the `MDC` object.
+MDC values are stored in a map, they are added via static calls on the [`MDC`][MDC] object.
 In my example I am adding to the context in two places via a [HandlerInterceptorAdapter][HandlerInterceptorAdapter]:
 1. **Before** the request is processed by my application code via the `preHandle` method.
-	1. If a `X-Request-Id` header is present then I store that under the `request-id` key.
+	1. If an `X-Request-Id` header is present then I store that under the `http.request_id` key.
 If it is not present then I generate my own UUID.
-	2. I store the servlet request's HTTP verb under the key `http-method`
+	2. I store the servlet request's HTTP verb under the key `http.method`
-	3. The servlet request's URI is stored under the key `http-url`
+	3. The servlet request's URI is stored under the key `http.url`
 2. **After** the request is processed by my application code via the `afterCompletion` method.
-	1. The response's status code is stored under the key `http-status-code`
+	1. The response's status code is stored under the key `http.status_code`